sek034/Predicting-Minutes-Taken-for-Different-Recipes/README.md

 As you can see from the table above, our metrics are improved as compared to the baseline model.
 The MAE for both our train and test performance are imporved from our baseline.
 Since MAE is a metric whereby errors are treated equally, it is fair to say that the addition of text and numeric features to our baseline further improved the performance of the model in predicting the minutes of the recipe.
 In the caseof our RMSE metric, we can see that while there is little change, the model seems to have fitted better as opposed to our baseline model, with the difference between training and testing performance being closer to each other.
 Again, since the RMSE is a metric that is sensitive to outliers, the train and test RMSE being close to each other seems to be a indicator of a better fit.

 ---
-To improve the final model, we incorporated two new features: **text length** feature and **TF-IDF** analysis feature.

-**Feature Engineering**:
-Our final model incorporated two new features.

-- First of all, we created a `steps_length` column by calculating the length of the text in the `steps` column, which can be a proxy for recipe complexity.
-We assumed that the longer texts describing the steps required for a reicipe, the more detailed or complex preparation processes it may indicate, potentially leading to longer cooking times.

-- Secondly, we used TF-IDF Vectorization on the `ingredients` column to transform the textual ingredient data into a structured format.
-This method will help in quantifying the uniqueness and importance of each ingredient in the context of the entire dataset.
-Ingredients that are unique or less common might be associated with more complex recipes, thus longer cooking times.

-**Model Buildiing**:

-We used a more sophisticated model for this final model by incorporating **RandomForestRegressor** to capture more complex relationships in the data than a simple DecisionTreeRegressor.
-On top of the `'log_transform'` and `'normalize'` features from baseline model, we also normalized `'steps_length'` column by *MinMaxScalar()* and created tfidf features for `ingredients` column.

-**Hyperparameters Used**:

-Similar to our baseline model, we used `GridSearchCV` to determine which combination of hyperparameters to use, which included *max_depth*, *max_features*, and *n_estimators*.
-Based on our `GridSearchCV` result, we decided to use

-**Performance on the Model**:

----
 ## Fairness Analysis